EmmanuelInyang/altschool-second-semester/vagrant-project/documentation.md

 <p>The next section, indicated by the comment "PROCESS MONITORING" displays an overview of Linux process management on the Master node.</p>

 <h2>Step 7: LAMP Stack Deployment</h2>
-<p>This section "LAMP STACK DEPLOYMENT" does a number of things listed below:</p>
+<p>This section "LAMP Stack Deployment" does a number of things listed below:</p>
 <ul><li>Update the package list and upgrade installed packages on the Master and Slave nodes.</li>
 <li>Install and configure Apache web server on the Master and Slave nodes.</li>
 <li>Install and configure MySQL Server on the Master and Slave nodes.</li>